orgua/OneWireHub/README.md

 [read more](http://electronics.stackexchange.com/questions/193300/digital-ic-that-draws-power-from-data-pins)

 ### Ancestors of this Lib:
-- original pieces seem to be adopted from [OneWireSlave](https://github.com/MarkusLange/OneWireSlave) from MarkusLange and [OneWire](https://github.com/PaulStoffregen/OneWire)
+- original pieces seem to be adopted from [OneWireSlave](http://robocraft.ru/blog/arduino/302.html)
+- further developement was done in [OneWireSlave](https://github.com/MarkusLange/OneWireSlave) from MarkusLange and [OneWire](https://github.com/PaulStoffregen/OneWire)
 - first implementation of the [OneWireHub](https://github.com/Shagrat2/OneWireHub) by Shagrat2
+- the current state of code has the concepts in common, but the codebase is a (nearly) total rewrite